programminghistorian/ph-submissions/lessons/sonification.md

 start_time = my_data_timed[0]['beat']
 ```

 This part works out the timing between your different diary entries; diaries that are close together in time will therefore have their notes sounding closer together.
 Finally, we define how the data get mapped against the pitch (remembering that our data are percentages ranging from 0.01 (ie 1%) to 0.99 (99%), we `scale_pct` between 0 and 1.
-If you weren't dealing with percentages, you'd use your lowest value and your highest value (if for instance your data were counts of some element of interest, as in the archaology data used earlier):
+If you weren't dealing with percentages, you'd use your lowest value and your highest value (if for instance your data were counts of some element of interest, as in the archaology data used earlier).
+Thus, we paste in:

 ```
 def mag_to_pitch_tuned(magnitude):